 W1: Up all night with your friend again?

 W2: Yes!
 He wants to talk all night.

 W1: All night?

 W2: It’s exhausting.
 Plus, I’m running out of stuff to talk about.

 W2: I know!
 That is the problem with Facebook.

 If you are over 30, then perhaps (like me) it took you until this point to figure out that all this talking was happening online.

 Now the up side of the old days is that during the weeks it took you to figure out you didn’t have much to say to a guy, you could at least enjoy getting it on.
 But I can’t say I feel sorry for my locker room companion.
 True, some make-out time would alleviate the boredom of her early romance.
-That boredom might serve her better than sex, however, if it keeps her from getting emotionally invested in a guy she doesn’t actually connect with.
+That boredom might serve her better than sex or watching cam girls sex online, however, if it keeps her from getting emotionally invested in a guy she doesn’t actually connect with.
 And one thing I do remember from the old days is how easy it was to get invested in a boring guy, simply because sex created the illusion of connection.

 The conversation I overheard today seemed like an instance of a mistake we are all too prone to make as we swim into this Internet era.
 We bemoan the social peculiarities of our online lives, implicitly or explicitly comparing its problems with some fantasy version of life before Facebook, before email, before the Internet itself.